couchbase-examples/couchbase-tutorials/tutorial/markdown/java/spring-boot.md

 6. The `AirlineController` constructs an HTTP response with a status code of 200 OK and includes the updated airline data in the response body as a JSON object.
 7. The response is sent back to the client with the updated airline data if found, or a 404 Not Found response if the airline with the specified ID does not exist.

-### DELETE Route Workflow
+### DELETE Mapping Workflow

 `@DeleteMapping("/{id}")`

-The DELETE route is triggered when a client sends an HTTP DELETE request to `/api/v1/airline/{id}`, where `{id}` is the unique identifier of the airline to be deleted.
+The DELETE mapping is triggered when a client sends an HTTP DELETE request to `/api/v1/airline/{id}`, where `{id}` is the unique identifier of the airline to be deleted.

 1. The `AirlineController` receives the request and extracts the `id` from the URL path.
 2. The `AirlineController` calls the `deleteAirline` method of the `AirlineService`, passing the `id` of the airline to be deleted.
 This function internally calls [airlineCol.remove()](https://docs.couchbase.com/java-sdk/current/howtos/kv-operations.html#removing) to remove the airline from the database.